Getting into Your GM Vehicle

 The Style 3 key fob is similar to Style 1, in that the mechanical key is removed from the fob for use getting into the vehicle.
 However, it is similar in appearance to Style 2.
 To remove the mechanical key, press the button on the side of the transmitter near the key ring, as shown, and pull the key out.

 Beginning with the 6th generation Corvette introduced in 2005 and adding the Cadillac CTS and ELR Coupes, no external door handle, and thus no backup entrance option, is obvious.
-Then in the 2013 Chevrolet Impala and followed by the Tahoe and Suburban, the Cadillac Escalade, XTS and ATS in 2015, and the Chevrolet Malibu, Cruse, Camaro and Volt and Buick Envision in 2016, the key hole is hidden behind the rear of an otherwise typical door handle.
-Sadly, more General Motors products will likely feature this unnecessary change going forward.
+Then in the 2013, the Chevrolet Impala and followed by the Tahoe and Suburban, the Cadillac Escalade, XTS and ATS in 2015, the key hole was hidden behind the rear of an otherwise typical door handle.
+Chevrolet added the Malibu, Cruse, Camaro and Volt in 2017 and Buick joined in with the Envision in 2016 and LaCrosse in 2017.
+Sadly, more and more General Motors products will likely feature this unnecessary change going forward.

-As noted, the Impala, Tahoe, Suburban, CTS, ATS, Malibu, Cruse, Camaro, Volt and Envision key holes hide under a cap at the back of the driver’s door handle.
+As noted, many Impala, Tahoe, Suburban, CTS, ATS, Malibu, Cruse, Camaro, Volt, Envision and LaCrosse key holes hide under a cap at the back of the driver’s door handle.
 To remove the cap, pull the door handle out to the open position.
 Insert the key into the slot on the bottom of the cap (3, right).
 Push it as far upwards as possible, then pry outward.
 And yes, you WILL feel like you are prying off a piece of your car!
 Move the cap rearward revealing the key cylinder.
 Now the mechanical key can be used in the cylinder.
 Look for a video here to help.

 To replace the cap, insert the two tabs at the back of the cap between the black seal and the metal base.
 Pull the door handle out to the door open position and move the cap forward and press to snap it into place.
 You can then release the door handle.